What Is My FIRE Number? How to Calculate Early Retirement

 Where to Put Your FIRE Money

-The most common FIRE investment strategy is simple: low-cost index funds.
+The FIRE investment strategy is boring on purpose: low-cost index funds.
 A total U.S. stock market index fund (like VTSAX or VTI) combined with an international index fund gives you broad diversification at minimal cost.
 Many FIRE adherents follow a "three-fund portfolio" of U.S. stocks, international stocks, and bonds.

 Common FIRE Mistakes

-Ignoring healthcare costs.
-In the U.S., health insurance outside an employer plan is expensive.
-ACA marketplace plans can cost $300-800+ per month depending on your age and location.
+Forgetting healthcare.
+Insurance without an employer is brutal in the US.
+ACA plans run $300-800+/month depending on age and location.
 Budget for this before declaring yourself financially independent.

-Neglecting taxes on withdrawals.
-Money in a traditional 401(k) or IRA will be taxed as ordinary income when you withdraw it.
+Ignoring withdrawal taxes.
+Traditional 401(k) and IRA money gets taxed as income when you pull it out.
 A Roth conversion ladder or other tax-efficient withdrawal strategy is important for early retirees.

-Not accounting for lifestyle changes.
-Your spending at 35 may be very different from your spending at 55.
+Assuming flat expenses.
+What you spend at 35 won't be what you spend at 55.
 Children, health care, travel, and housing costs can shift significantly.

 Run Your FIRE Scenario